barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 		AzureRM.Automation
 7. In Azure Automation, Import the arm.pfx (created on the NGF previously) into the automation Accounts Certificates Convert your PEM's to PFX on the NGF via;
-	openssl pkcs12 -export -out arm.pfx -inkey arm.pem -in arm.pem
+	`openssl pkcs12 -export -out arm.pfx -inkey arm.pem -in arm.pem `
 Once imported make a note of the certificate thumbprint as you will need it in the next step.

 8. In Azure Automation, Create a new Connection of type Azure ServicePrincipal and populate with the same values as the NGF's Cloud Integration page.
-Except for the SubscriptionId which you should leave as *
+Except for the SubscriptionId which you should leave as ` *`

 	8a.
 If using the v2 of this script then in Azure Automation create a new variable called "NGFFailoverkey" and set it's encyrpted value to be the key value from Step 4a.
 If you wish to use a different name then edit line #136 of the v2 powershell to use the new variable name.

-8a.
+	8b.
 Go back into and edit the runbook, change the $connectionName = to be the name of the service principal you created
 9. Now go into the Runbook you created and create a Webhook, take a note of the URL now!
 10. On the NGF, via SSH, using vi or your preferred editor edit trigger_udr_webhook.sh to provide the URL of the webhook, (further input options can be collected by running python2.7 ngf_call_udr_webhook.py --help) -u <url to webhook>
 11. On the NGF go into Configuration Tree, Virtual Services, S1, Properties and to the Startup Script add;
+	`
-	`	/root/azurescript/trigger_udr_webhook.sh -u <url to webhook> `
+	/root/azurescript/trigger_udr_webhook.sh -u <url to webhook>
+	`
 	11a.
 If you are running a Control Center managed NGF then also provide the name of the NGFW service by passing the parameter "-s" followed by the service name. e.g
 -s <servicename>
 12. For each additional subscription that you want access into assign the NGF Service Principal Read Access to the subscription and contributor/owner access to the resource group containing the VNET and routes.
 Be patient sometimes this get's cached so you may need to wait for this to clear